< Back to list of posts

 AI Cover Image (Source: New England Journal Of Medicine (NEJM))

-The impact does not have to be very hard to cause commotio cordis, and it can occur even if there is no visible injury to the chest.
-It is caused by a sudden, blunt impact to the chest that occurs during a narrow window of vulnerability in the heart's electrical cycle, which can cause the heart to stop beating effectively and lead to cardiac arrest.
+The hit doesn't have to be hard.
+There doesn't even have to be a visible injury.
+What matters is timing: if the impact lands during a narrow window of vulnerability in the heart's electrical cycle, it can cause the heart to stop beating effectively.
+That's cardiac arrest.

 Prevention